Hisham ibn Abd al-Malik: Death and succession

 Hisham died on 6 February 743 (6 Rabiʽ al-Thani 125 AH).
 His son, Maslama, led the funeral prayers.
 Hisham had attempted to secure Maslama as his successor in place of Yazid II's son, al-Walid II.
 Hisham's initial attempts, after the Hajj of 735, to persuade al-Walid II to step down in favor of Maslama or, alternatively, to make Maslama al-Walid II's successor were rejected.
-Afterward, Hisham undermine al-Walid II by secretly gathering support for Maslama.
+Afterward, Hisham undermined al-Walid II by secretly gathering support for Maslama.
 The latter's nomination was supported by Maslama ibn Abd al-Malik and Hisham's maternal grandfather, Hisham ibn Isma'il, the latter's sons Ibrahim and Muhammad, as well as the sons of the tribal chief al-Qa'qa' ibn Khulayd, who were an influential family in northern Syria.
 Maslama's mother, Umm Hakim, also lobbied for him.
 Opposed to Maslama's proposed succession was Khalid al-Qasri, the governor of Iraq, to which Maslama responded by insulting him and his dead brother Asad.
 Maslama ibn Abd al-Malik's death in the late 730s was a major setback to Hisham's succession plans, as it represented the loss of the plan's key supporter in the Umayyad dynasty.

 Al-Walid II acceded and immediately ordered his cousin, the veteran commander al-Abbas ibn al-Walid, to arrest Hisham's sons at Rusafa, near Palmyra, but expressly forbade that Maslama or his household be disturbed in deference to their old companionship and Maslama's defense of al-Walid II from Hisham.